draeger-lab/refinegems/docs/source/modules-desc/growth.rst

   for the growth of the model as other compounds.
 Only under these conditions can the results of the source test savely discussed in the context of changung a single source only.

-Below you can see the exempkary results for a *Klebsiella pneumoniae* model with a supplemented M9 medium.
+Below you can see the examplary results for a *Klebsiella pneumoniae* model with a supplemented M9 medium.
 The supplemented M9 medium contains all trace elements the bacterium needs to grow e.g. iron and a single nitrogen source that is swapped out during the test.
 Since the original nitrogen source was ammonia, swapping it out does not eliminate another element from the medium.
+The information, which cell contains which source, is saved in a seperate table to ensure good readability of the graphic.

 .. image:: ../images/N-source.png